-Our committed to promoting equality and diversity in all of its practices and activities, including those relating to student recruitment, selection and admission.
+We are committed to promoting equality, diversity, and inclusion in all of our practices and activities, including those relating to student recruitment, selection, and admission.

 Applicants with learning from prior qualifications at other higher education institutions may be able to gain credit towards their Cardiff University programme.
-For further information, please contact firstname.lastname@example.org.
+For further information, please refer to our Recognition of Prior Learning Policy.

 The University supports a range of activities and initiatives aimed at widening access and fostering the University’s inclusive culture, as identified in the University’s Widening Access and Retention Strategy.

 Undergraduate full-time applications to the University are submitted via the Universities and Colleges Admissions Service (UCAS).
-All other applications will be submitted directly to the University, except where another route is agreed, including Bar Student Application Service (BarSAS) and the LPC Central Applications Board (CAB) for the postgraduate Bar Vocational and Legal Practice programmes.
+All other applications will be submitted directly to the University, except where another route is agreed, including the LPC Central Applications Board (CAB) for the postgraduate Legal Practice programmes.
 Further information on applying is available on our coursefinder pages.

 Applicants who apply by the UCAS equal consideration deadline will receive full and equal consideration.
 Later applications will be considered on an individual basis if there are still places available on the relevant programme.
 All applications received by the published and agreed deadlines will receive equal consideration.

-Please note, the University reserves the right to offer a deferred entry place for applicants who apply for a programme which has reached capacity (operating waiting lists as appropriate) and for applicants who apply after the recommended deadline (12 weeks before the start date of a programme for applicants who require a visa, 8 weeks for all other applicants) if there is not sufficient time to process all the requirements for an applicant to start their programme by the last date of enrolment.
+Please note that the University reserves the right to offer a deferred entry place for applicants who apply for a programme which has reached capacity (operating waiting lists as appropriate) and for applicants who apply after the recommended deadline if there is not sufficient time to process all the requirements for an applicant to start their programme by the last date of enrolment.

 The University collects a range of data from applicants during the application process, including: